Wu1v2z/Praktuka_NUBiP/README.md

 This repository was created to upload tasks/files with C code that we were assigned to perform in practice.
-In the main part there will be individual tasks, and in the second part - teamwork that was done together with Gorobets A.B.
+In the main part there will be individual tasks, and in the second part - teamwork that was done together with Gorobets A.B. and Dovgopolyi O.X.